harshkoli1255/Weatherwise/README.md

     *   **Adjustable Sensitivity:** Control alert frequency with "Maximum," "Balanced," or "Minimal" settings to prevent notification fatigue.
     *   **Secure Cron Job Integration:** A secure webhook endpoint allows for reliable, hourly alert checks triggered by an external scheduler.
 *   **Secure User Authentication:** Full sign-up, sign-in, and profile management powered by Clerk.
-*   **Modern, Responsive UI:** Built with Tailwind CSS and ShadCN UI, featuring light and dark modes and a focus on a clean user experience.
+*   **Modern, Responsive UI:** Built with a modern, responsive UI using Tailwind CSS and ShadCN UI, featuring light and dark modes and a focus on a clean user experience.

 ---